The Impact of Connectivity on the Production and Diffusion of Knowledge: Large- n Limits of Equilibria in Erd o s-R enyi Graphs

-For the first time in the paper, we make a particular assumption about the random nature of graph connections.
-Specifically in this section, we assume every pair of agents are connected with probability $p=\lambda/n$.
-We then study the impact of average degree $\lambda$ on the exploration threshold $\bar{\pi}$ expressed in theorem \ref{thm: exploration_equil}.
+For the first time in the paper, we impose a restriction on the random graph structure: each pair of agents is connected with probability $p=\lambda/n$, where $\lambda$ is the average number of immediate neighbors.

+The random group of contacts observed in period two can be (\rn{1}) immediate neighbors (the \textbf{local} case), or (\rn{2}) all agents in the connected component (the \textbf{global} case).
+In the global case, an agent observes signals from everyone in her component $\mathcal{C}$, with $|\mathcal{C}|=M+1$.\footnote{Each player’s connected component includes herself; hence in the \emph{latter} case, $M$ denotes the number of \emph{other} players connected to the focal agent.} In the global case, we interpret period two as a sequence of message-passing sub-periods along paths in the graph.

+We first study local connections, where $M=D$ (the degree), and then global connections, where $M=|\mathcal{C}|-1$ (component size minus one).
+In both cases we focus on limits as $n\to\infty$ and the effect of $\lambda$ on equilibrium outcomes.